Nefaro/gnoll/Gnoll Mods/README.md

 - FixAudioCrash - Trying to prevent Audio manager crashing sometimes when a save game is loaded
 - FixDisableNewGameModdedMobs - This fixes situation where new game start would only disable vanilla enemis and leave modded enemies enabled
 - FixFullscreenAltTab - Trying to fix the crash that happens when alt-tabbing out of fullscreen
+- FixInvalidItemRemoval - Fixing an issue, where an invalid item config of a mod can cause the game to not finish loading the game, causing an invalid game state
 - FixResourcePileDeath - Fixes an issue, where a resource pile dropped during a death event causes the game to crash
 - FixStuckWheelbarrow - A fix for when a gnomes/automata gets stuck, because the wheelbarrow is full
 - FreezeEntitiesOnPause - Pauses the thinking process for characters when the game itself is paused, gives FPS boost during game pause